EFWob/RetroRadio/README.md

   command sequence.
 As said above, the order will always be maintained, so _ir_XXXXx_ will always be last in a key press sequence.
 - Key release is detected after timeout.
 This timeout is set to 500ms which counts from the last valid key information reported to scanIR().

+## Channel concept
+The channel concept allows a simple re-mapping of the preferences.
+There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the input channels at runtime, i. e.
+Serial input).

+- _channels = comma-delimited-integer-list_ will (re-)define the channel list.
+In the list numbers (decimal) are expected which are treated as reference to _preset_X_ in the preferences.
+So _channels = 1, 2, 10, 11, 12, 13, 14, 15, 16_ defines 9 channels in total witch Channel1 mapped to
+   _preset_1_ to Channel9 mapped to _preset_16_
+- That assignment does not change the current preset.
+To use that channel-list (i. e. to switch channel), the command _channel = Argument_ must be used.
+- Argument can be:
+  - A number between '1' and 'max' whith 'max' being the number of channels as defined by the command _channels_ above.
+In our example '9'.
+This will change the preset accordingly (but only if different from current channel).
+  - The word 'any': chose a random preset from the channellist.
+(It is guaranteed that the chosen preset will be different from current preset.)
+  - The word 'up': if the current channel is not the last channel, tune to next preset in channel-list. (if the current preset is not in the channel list, i. e. if tuned to by other means, make Channel1 the current channel).
+  - The word 'down': if the current channel is not the Channel1, tune to previous preset in channel-list. (if the current preset is not in the channel list, i. e. if tuned to by other means, make ChannelMax the current channel).